daattali/ddpcr/README.md

 ![](vignettes/overview_files/figure-markdown_strict/plotcrosshair-1.png)<!-- -->

-If you noticed, there's a droplet in well *C06* that has a HEX value of 25000 and is probably an outlier, which is the cause of the weird scale.
+If you noticed, there's a droplet in well *A05* that has a much larger fluorescence value and is probably an outlier, which is the reason the scale is a bit too large.
 After analyzing the plate, it will be identified as an outlier and hidden automatically.
 Before running the analysis, we should set where the thresholds will be.
 By default, the thresholds are at (5000, 5000), which is very arbitrary.
 It looks like the x coordinate is fine, but the y border should move up to approximately 8000.
 Then run the analysis.

     # what are the current thresholds?
     thresholds(plate_manual)